-Please note that Market Price of stock and Target Price of stock are two different things.
+Please note that the Market Price of stock and the Target Price of stock are two different things.

-Equity market value is more useful to the seller of a business than an investor.
+Equity value is more useful to a business seller than an investor.
 Let’s have a detailed look at this.

-Let’s say that Mr A has a company which he wants to sell.
+Let’s say that Mr. A has a company he wants to sell.
 Now he is concerned about the valuation of the company.
-One day, while searching for buyers of his business, Mr A got a proposal from Mr B. Mr B said that he would buy Mr A’s business at a certain valuation.
-Mr A went back home and thought about the valuation Mr B gave.
-Mr A mentioned that he has taken some loan for his business which has not been fully paid yet.
-Mr B said that then he would pay the same as the valuation he has calculated; however, Mr A will only receive the money after payment of debt.
-And that’s “market value of equity” in the actual sense.
+One day, while searching for buyers for his business, Mr. A got a proposal from Mr. B. Mr. B said he would buy Mr. A’s business at a certain valuation.
+Mr. A went back home and thought about the valuation Mr. B gave.
+Mr. A mentioned that he had taken some loans for his business, which have not been fully paid yet.
+Mr. B said he would pay the same as the valuation he had calculated; however, Mr. A will only receive the money after paying the debt.
+And that’s “market value of equity” in the true sense.

 Now let’s understand it in numbers.
-Mr B said he would pay US $10 million for Mr A’s business before knowing that Mr A has still to pay some debt.
-Mr A mentioned that the outstanding debt is US $2 million.
-Then Mr B agreed to pay Mr A, US $10 million for the business but that would be inclusive of the outstanding debt.
-That means Mr A would only get US $8 million.
-Here the US $10 million is the enterprise value and US $8 million is the equity market value.
+Mr. B said he would pay the US $10 million for Mr. A’s business before knowing that Mr. A still has to pay some debt.
+Mr. A mentioned that the outstanding debt is US $2 million.
+Then Mr. B agreed to pay Mr. A US $10 million for the business, including the outstanding debt.
+That means Mr. A would only get US $8 million.
+Here the US $10 million is the enterprise value, and the US $8 million in the equity market value.

 Equity Value Example

-Let us do a basic equity value example of comparing two companies on the basis of equity market value and finding the larger one.
+Let us do a basic example of comparing two companies based on market value and finding the larger one.
 Here are the details of Company A and Company B –

 In this case, we have been given both the numbers of outstanding shares and the market price of shares.
-Let’s calculate equity market value of the Company A and Company B.
+So let’s calculate the equity market value of Company A and Company B.

-We note that market value of equity of Company A is more than equity market value of Company B. But let’s tweak few things and calculate Enterprise Value and let’s see how it turns out for investors.
+We note that the market value is more than the market value of Company B. But let’s tweak a few things and calculate Enterprise Value and let’s see how it turns out for investors.

 Equity Value Calculation